 Specific platforms imply specific additions to this rule depending on the first-class citizen types they provide.
-For example, JSON doesn't have a Date object type, so the dates are to be passed as numbers or strings.
+For example, JSON doesn't have a Date object type, so dates are typically passed as numbers or strings.
 In this case, it's convenient to mark dates somehow, for example, by adding at or date postfixes, i.e. created_at, occurred_at.

-If an entity name is a polysemantic term itself, which could confuse developers, better add an extra prefix or postfix to avoid misunderstanding.
+If an entity name is a polysemantic term itself, which could confuse developers, it is better to add an extra prefix or postfix to avoid misunderstanding.